Please consider the following scenario:

 As a Psychologist, if treatment is not effectively helping someone, you cannot continue treating them indefinitely.
 Because of our ethical code of practice, if someone is not getting any better, we need to refer them to another mental health professional who can hopefully help them more.
 We’re also not allowed to use testimonials or make unsubstantiated claims about how much we can help you.
 If these marketing strategies are not banned, someone can use them to persuade you unfairly.

 A person working in the mental health field without any qualifications or protected titles does not have these limitations.
 They can practice unscientifically and unethically.
 They can continue charging you to see them regardless of the harm they are causing you.
 They can breach your confidentiality and tell others that they see you.
 They don’t have to get any professional supervision or do any continued professional development.
 They also don’t have to keep any notes or records of your sessions together or keep them in a secure and locked place for the next seven years.
 And they can make up fake testimonials saying how exceptional their services are and how much they help people just like you.

 A Difficult Lesson to Learn

-In 2017, the Adelaide Crows Football Club had been one of the strongest teams in the AFL all year.
+In 2017, the Adelaide Crows Football Club was one of the strongest teams in the AFL.
 They were hoping to win the club’s first premiership in 19 years.
 But, unfortunately, they lost to Richmond by 48 points in the Grand Final.

 After their loss, the football department questioned the players’ mental fortitude.
 The department told them that they must improve the mental aspect of their game and build resilience to win it all in 2018.